alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 AlaskaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on AlaskaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Where to Find Alaska Inmate Records
+Find Alaska Inmate Records

 Inmate records in Alaska provide information on a person currently incarcerated in any jail, detention center, or correctional facility in the state.
 The inmate records normally disclose details such as the individual’s name, age, race, date of birth, mugshots, date of sentence, physical descriptions, etc. As stated in AS 33.30.197 of the Alaska Legislature, the power to manage and record inmate information is given to the Alaska Department of Corrections.